Estimated Reading Time: 6 minutes

 For the most part, desirable signal strengths for 3G and 4G are similar, but they are not identical.
 This is because 3G and 4G operate on different wavelengths.

 Recommended signal strengths for 5G will be different again.
-Unfortunately, while the maximum theoretical speeds for 5G are higher, the technology is more susceptible to interference and signal degradation, so some people may find they experience very poor 5G signals while in office buildings or built-up areas.
+Unfortunately, while the maximum theoretical speeds for 5G are higher, the technology is more susceptible to interference and signal degradation, so some people may experience very poor 5G signals while in office buildings or built-up areas.

 In general, your signal strength needs to be around -100 dBm to hold a conversation over a cellular connection.